 I was born in 1948, a front edge baby boomer, a product of location, times, religion, and multi-level abuse.
-I’m 2nd oldest of 7with oldest child responsibilities due to the actual oldest having handicaps.
-No dating, no friends, working away from home since age 11, not allowed to own any of my pay.
+I’m 2nd oldest of 7 with oldest child responsibilities due to the actual oldest having handicaps.
+I wasn’t allowed to date, no friends, worked away from home since age 11, not allowed to own any of my pay.

 At 18 I left home and traded a mother’s abuse for a young man’s abuse – except he didn’t hit me – just harped on how fat and boring and frigid and useless I was – so I thought it was an improvement.
 (Just fyi, I was 5’5”, 125 lbs) He also kept my money from me, and he didn’t work.
 I became pregnant despite rigorous use of birth control and required him to marry me, as abortion was illegal in Texas in 1968; and I didn’t want to do all the work and then give the child up for adoption.

 A couple of years later, I left him and moved in with a friend who was able to secure me a job as a cocktail waitress where she worked.
 There I met my current husband of 47 years.
 At the time, he was a successful commercial real estate broker, and he pursued me diligently.
 He convinced me that I wasn’t cut out for this world, and that I needed “taking care of.”
 My self esteem was nonexistent, my social anxiety was out the roof, my experiences with people were minimal.